-Los Angeles has emerged as the cultural capitol of the 21st century, and perhaps the nation’s greatest urban classroom.
+Los Angeles has emerged as the cultural capital of the 21st century, and perhaps the nation’s greatest urban classroom.
 Participants in L.A.
-Term encounter people from more than 140 countries, speaking nearly 224 different languages.
-They see first-hand how Los Angeles, as an anthology of the world, showcases a diversity of food, art, music, religion, lifestyle, and identity, a mix unmatched by any other city in the world.
+Term encounter people from more than 140 countries speaking 224 languages.
+They see firsthand how Los Angeles, as an anthology of the world, showcases a diversity of food, art, music, religion, lifestyle, and identity, a mix unmatched by any other city in the world.

 Located in the heart of the city, the program’s contact area encompasses a microcosm of international sights, scenes, and styles: historic Chinatown, Little Tokyo, Koreatown, Mexican Olvera Street, Skid Row, the African-American cultural center of Leimert Park-Crenshaw, the predominately Caucasian and affluent enclave associated with the University of Southern California, the Central American Pico-Union/Westlake district, and the Filipino-populated Temple/Alvarado area.